 Less than 24 weeks pregnant

-You should contact your midwife and they should see you the same day if possible.
-If they can’t see you, they may refer you to the hospital maternity unit.
+You should contact your maternity unit and they should see you the same day if possible.
 Your baby’s heartbeat will be checked and you will have a full check-up that should include:

 - checking the size of your baby by measuring your bump